 Rally for Change

-City Market offers customers the opportunity to "round up" their orders at the register and we donate the change to 3 non-profits each month.
-Of the total donations each month, 40% is donated to a local non-profit working to strengthening the local food system or alleviating childhood hunger (we are not currently accepting applications for this partnership); 50% is donated to the Chittenden Emergency Food Shelf each month, and 10% is donated to a local non-profit that fits with our Global Ends (but doesn't necessarily focus on the local food system or childhood hunger).
+City Market offers customers the opportunity to "round up" at the register and we donate the change to 3 non-profits each month.
+Of the total donations each month, 40% is donated to a local non-profit working to strengthen the local food system or alleviate childhood hunger (we are not currently accepting applications for this partnership); 50% is donated to the Chittenden Emergency Food Shelf each month, and 10% is donated to a local non-profit that fits with our Global Ends (but doesn't necessarily focus on the local food system or childhood hunger).
 With more than 4,000 transactions each day through our registers, we all have the opportunity to share what we think of as “small change” to rally for bigger community-wide change.

 City Market Sponsorships

 City Market is proud to be involved with a variety of events and organizations in the Burlington area.
 Here is a sampling of where our sponsorship dollars have gone: Jazzfest, Vermont Businesses for Social Responsibility, Lake Champlain Regional Chamber of Commerce, Northeast Organic Farming Association (NOFA), Burlington Business Association, Burlington School Food Project, Vermont Woman’s Expo, Boys & Girls Club of Burlington, Hunger Free Vermont (formerly the Vermont Campaign to End Childhood Hunger), Kids CAN Help Food Drive, First Night Burlington, Junior Iron Chef Competition, Vermont Business Expo, Way to Go Week, and Old North End Little League.
-Please contact Allison Weinhagen with any sponsorship requests and include our donation request form (pdf).
+Please contact Mae Quilty with any sponsorship requests and include our donation request form (pdf).
 Please note that we plan out our sponsorships for each fiscal year well in advance (the 30 day notice for donations does not apply here); for additional information, please review our donation policy (pdf).

 City Market does allow state and federally recognized non-profits to schedule tablings at the store for the purpose of information outreach.
 It is helpful for us to receive at least 30 days notice for scheduling tabling requests.
 Please review our tabling policy (pdf) and submit our tabling request form (Word document) to our Community Engagement Coordinator, Alex Hubbard at firstname.lastname@example.org.